guillaumeblanc/ozz-animation/_documentation/animation_runtime.md

 ### `ozz::animation::TrackSamplingJob`

 `ozz::animation::TrackSamplingJob` allows to sample a track at any point/time along the track.
+It's compatible with any track type.

 ### `ozz::animation::TrackTriggeringJob`

-`ozz::animation::TrackTriggeringJob` detects when track curve crosses a threshold value, triggering dated events that can be processed as state changes, aka edges.
-To do so, `ozz::animation::TrackTriggeringJob` consider what happens between 2 samples, not only the sampled point.
+`ozz::animation::TrackTriggeringJob` detects when track curve crosses a threshold value, aka an edge, triggering dated events that can be processed as state changes.
+To do so, `ozz::animation::TrackTriggeringJob` considers what happens between 2 samples, not only the sampled point.

 > Edge triggering wording refers to signal processing, where a signal edge is a transition from low to high or from high to low.
 It is called an "edge" because of the square wave which represents a signal has edges at those points.
 A rising edge is the transition from low to high, a falling edge is from high to low.